charlmert/tor/readme.md

 Once we're certain that there's no potential backdoor activity we can secure our connection with a vpn and harden our system with a firewall that allows only connections in and outbound for the vpn traffic.

-This will basically make absolutely sure that even if your on a trusted network your machine will be safe (that is my goal).
+This will basically make absolutely sure that even if your on an untrusted network your machine will be safe (that is my goal).

 ## Install torguard for debian